 The impact of COVID-19 is being felt around the world, radically changing the way we live and work.
-Although this situation is evolving rapidly and changing day to day, location data provides useful insight into human movement patterns to further illustrate the impact of COVID-19 on our daily activities.
+Although this situation is evolving rapidly and changing day to day, location data provides useful insight into human movement and foot traffic patterns to further illustrate the impact of COVID-19 on our daily activities.

 Using aggregated location data for the period between January 1 and March 7, 2020, Gravy Analytics examined foot traffic patterns across the country as well as the Seattle metro area (the epicenter of the COVID-19 outbreak in the U.S.), to determine what impact the virus has had on both consumers and businesses to-date.

 Foot traffic at hotels and other accommodations also slowed: nationwide, hotels saw a 6% decrease in average weekly visits and a 9% decrease in the Seattle metro area.
 Visits to cruise ships, one of the earliest venues hit by the COVID-19 outbreak, saw a dramatic decline in Seattle.

-As confirmed COVID-19 cases began to accelerate in late February and early March, consumer priorities began to shift.
+As confirmed COVID-19 cases began to accelerate in late February and early March, consumer priorities began to shift, reflected in foot traffic changes.
 Gravy observed material increases in weekly foot traffic at both pharmacies and grocery stores, evidence of consumers stocking up on medicine and filling their pantries.
 In the Seattle area and nationwide, visits to pharmacies increased by 14% and 4%, respectively.

 At the same time, and perhaps putting the needs of the family first, car and home maintenance-related visits increased.
 Auto repair shops saw a 4% increase in visits nationwide, and visits to Seattle auto repair shops increased by 8%.

 Whether Americans were anticipating a near-lockdown, or they just needed to get some fresh air, more people also went to parks: Gravy saw a more than 9% increase in average weekly visits to parks both nationwide and in the Seattle area.

-COVID-19 is quickly changing how Americans live their daily lives, and Gravy’s data shows what truly matters to us: health, friends, family, and community.
+COVID-19 is quickly changing how Americans live their daily lives, and Gravy’s foot traffic data shows what truly matters to us: health, friends, family, and community.
 Gravy’s human movement data indicates that people are adapting to the situation with resilience and solidarity, and putting what truly matters first.
 For more on Gravy’s response to COVID-19, read this message to the community from our CEO Jeff White.